rvsrvs/jasdev.github.io/_posts/2020-3-31-fusion-primer.md

 [^2]: An alternative, [`flatMap`-based implementation of `removeKnownDuplicates`](https://gist.github.com/jasdev/702d1e8fc7079ba42081b5d4f4868e20).

 [^3]: [`Publisher.reduce(_:_:)`](https://developer.apple.com/documentation/combine/publisher/3204744-reduce) and [`.tryReduce(_:_:)`](https://developer.apple.com/documentation/combine/publisher/3204776-tryreduce) are also provided.
 But, they only emit an accumulated result after upstream completes.

+[^4]: It could be argued that there are three-ish, if we consider introducing a `Publishers.RemoveKnownDuplicates` type.
+However, that’d preclude fusion from kicking in unless we repeated the work Apple did by extending our type with fused operators.

 ⇒ Thomas Visser’s “[Why Combine has so many `Publisher` types](https://www.thomasvisser.me/2019/07/04/combine-types/).”